Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Genetic Algorithm/Smart Flappybird/README.md

 ### *Genetic Algorithm vs. Reinforcement Learning*

 Genetic Algorithm (GA) and Reinforcement Learning (RL) are both optimization algorithms, and the choice between them depends on the nature of the problem, the available computational resources, and the characteristics of the solution space.
-In RL, the agent improves from interacts with an environment over time.
+In RL, the agent improves from interacting with an environment over time.
 It is well-suited for dynamic and sequential decision-making problems.
-GA operate on populations of potential solutions, evolving them over generations through processes like selection, crossover, and mutation.
+GA operates on populations of potential solutions, evolving them over generations through processes like selection, crossover, and mutation.
 It is versatile and effective in global search scenarios due to its solution diversity.
-Their pros and cons are all similar in context of a simple game like Flappy Bird.
+Their pros and cons are all similar in the context of a simple game like Flappy Bird.
 I went with GA for its capability to find the global optima.

 ## Model